 The Zambian Forward love to spend his monies on going to visit Lions.
-Patson and Grace prefers the African safari experience unlike another other continental wildlife destinations.
+Patson and Grace prefer the African safari experience, unlike other continental wildlife destinations.

-For these two, a proper vacation is not complete without having their favorite Lion Walk.
+For these two, a proper vacation is not complete without having their favourite Lion Walk.
 While on a particular walk, Patson and Grace did the unthinkable – HOLDING THE LION’S TAIL.

 About Patson Daka Mother:

-We label her as the one who gave him life and now offer him advice, support (especially in the absence of his Dad).
+We label her as the one who gave him life and now offers him advice and support (especially in the absence of his Dad).
 Also, lots of reasons to be successful.

 Josephine Daka is a strong and intelligent woman who has sacrificed everything to show love for all her children.
-Thankfully, she now reaps the benefits of her labor – as observed below.
+Thankfully, she now reaps the benefits of her labour – as observed below.

 In the picture below, Josephine Daka could not hold her tears at the time her son bought her an SUV for a birthday gift.
 Upon showcasing to his fans what he bought for his Mum, Patson said the following;